-Shares
+25,000,000 Shares

-Common Stock
+This is our initial public offering.
+We are offering 13,250,000 shares of our common stock and the selling shareholders are selling 11,750,000 shares of common stock.

-selling shares of common stock.
-Prior to this offering, there has been no public market for our common public offering price will be between \$ and \$ per share.
-Won under the symbol "PUMP."
-We are an "emerging growth comp e intend to apply to list our common stock pany" as that term is used in the Jumpstart Our Business Startups Act of 2012, or JOBS Act, and will be subject to reduce You should consider the risks we have described in "Risk Factors" Neither the Securities and Exchange Commission nor any star disapproved of these securities or determined if this prospectus is contrary is a criminal offense.
-Initial public offering price Underwriting discounts and commissions Proceeds, before expenses, to ProPetro Holding Corp.
-Proceeds, before expenses, to the selling shareholders Per Share Total \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ The underwriters have the option to purchase up to an additional the public offering price, less the underwriting discounts. shares from us and the selling shareholders at Delivery of the shares of common stock is expected to be made or entry facilities of The Depository Trust Company. n or about , 2017 through the book- Goldman, Sachs & & Co.
+Prior to this offering, there has been no public market for our common stock.
+The initial public offering price is \$14.00 per share.
+We list our common stock on the New York Stock Exchange, or NYSE under the symbol "PUMP."
+We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012, or JOBS Act, and will be subject to reduced public company reporting requirements.

+You should consider the risks we have described in "Risk Factors" beginning on page 15.

+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Any representation to the contrary is a criminal offense.

+Per Share Total Initial public offering price \$14.00 \$350,000,000 Underwriting discounts and commissions (1) \$0.819 \$20,475,000 Proceeds, before expenses, to ProPetro Holding Corp. \$13.181 \$174,648,250 Proceeds, before expenses, to the selling shareholders \$13.181 \$154,876,750

+(1) Please read "Underwriting" for a description of all underwriting compensation payable in connection with this offering.

+The underwriters have the option to purchase up to an additional 3,750,000 shares from the selling shareholders at the public offering price, less the underwriting discounts.

+Delivery of the shares of common stock is expected to be made on or about March 22, 2017 through the book-entry facilities of The Depository Trust Company.

+Credit Suisse J.P.
+Morgan

+Evercore ISI RBC Capital Markets

+Simmons & Company International Energy Specialists of Piper Jaffray

+Raymond James Tudor, Pickering, Holt & Co.
+Deutsche Bank Securities Johnson Rice & Company L.L.C.

+The date of this prospectus is March 16, 2017.

+TABLE OF CONTENTS

 Page

 Summary

-The Offering 1 8 10 13 32 33 34 35 36 38 54 63 75 80 90 92 94 96 99
+The Offering 1 10 12 15 35 36 37 38 39 41 43 60 70 83 89

-Summary Historical Consolidated Financial Data 10
+Summary Historical Consolidated Financial Data 12

-Risk Factors 13
+Risk Factors 15

-Use of Proceeds 32
+Use of Proceeds 35

+Stock Split 36

-Dividend Policy 33
+Dividend Policy 37

-Capitalization 34
+Capitalization 38

-Dilution 35
+Dilution 39

-Selected Historical Financial Data 36
+Selected Historical Financial Data 41

-Management's Discussion and Analysis of Financial Condition and Results of Operations 38
+Management's Discussion and Analysis of Financial Condition and Results of Operations 43

-Industry Overview 54
+Industry Overview 60

-Business 63
+Business 70

-Management 75
+Management 83

-Executive Compensation 80
+Executive Compensation 89

-Principal and Selling Shareholders 90
+Principal and Selling Shareholders 102

-Certain Relationships and Related Party Transactions 92
+Certain Relationships and Related Party Transactions 104

-Description Of Capital Stock 94
+Description of Capital Stock 107

-Shares Eligible For Future Sale 96
+Shares Eligible For Future Sale 109

-Material U.S. Federal Income Tax Consequences to Non-U.S. Holders 99
+Material U.S. Federal Income Tax Consequences to Non-U.S. Holders 112

-Underwriting 104
+Underwriting 117

-Legal Matters 110
+Legal Matters 123

-Experts 111
+Experts 124

-Where You Can Find Additional Information 112
+Where You Can Find Additional Information 125

-Forward-Looking Statements 113
+Forward-Looking Statements 126

 Glossary of Oil and Natural Gas Terms A-1

 Index to Financial Statements F-1